addityasingh/jobqueue/README.md

 #### `jobqueue.wait()`

-Wait for the job to be executed, based on the consurrency of the JobQueue
+Wait for the job to be executed, based on the concurrency of the JobQueue

 ## Basic Example